iNavFlight/inav-configurator/README.md

 ### Running with debug | Inspector

-To be able to open Inspector, set envorinment variable `NODE_ENV` to `develpoment` or set the flag directly when run `npm start`:
+To be able to open Inspector, set environment variable `NODE_ENV` to `development` or set the flag directly when run `npm start`:

 ```NODE_ENV=development npm start``` or ```$env:NODE_ENV="development" | npm start``` for Windows PowerShell